 Each team will be provided with an open-source repo and a short list of suggested issues to resolve.
 While you will not fail if you’re unable to submit a PR that gets merged, we expect you to make a strong effort towards getting a contribution accepted.
 You do not have to work on the suggested issues and can pick others from the repo as long as they aren’t already assigned to someone else.
 If none of the suggested issues are available or seem too complex to solve, play with the application on all different browsers and devices - try to find new issues to file and fix (common areas for easy fixes are accessibility concerns and UI/UX issues).

 Being a Good Human

-When requesting to take an issue, first assign yourself to the issue and add a comment on the issue that says something along these lines:
+When requesting to take an issue, first add a comment on the issue that says something along these lines:

 Hi there!
 I’m a first-time contributor and was hoping to help out with this issue.
 I noticed nobody was assigned to it, but if there’s already a solution in progress I’m happy to try helping out elsewhere.
 Thanks!

 You are free to begin work on the issue while you wait for a response from someone on the team, but keep in mind they might tell you to stop and switch gears.

 If you cannot come up with a solution to submit a pull request by the end of the weekend, you must un-assign yourself from the issue and leave another comment: